 RULING: Legal.
-A coach may give visual or verbal signals while the pitcher is not in the pitching position, provided, however, that the pitcher does not look at their signal arm band or to the catcher who apparently gives the pitcher the signal prior to assuming the pitching position.
-Once the pitcher assumes the pitching position they must then look at their signal arm band or the catcher to take or appear to take the signal.
+While behind the pitcher's plate, the pitcher is allowed to receive a signal, whether from the dugout, catcher, signal arm band or one-way communication device without penalty.
+Once the pitcher assumes the legal pitching position, they must give, take or appear to take the signal.
 The pitcher may not simply step into the pitching position, put their hands together and start the pitching motion.
-There must be timing consistent with taking the signal from an arm band or catcher.
+There must be timing consistent with taking the signal from the dugout, catcher, signal arm band or one-way communication device.
 Failing to do so will result in an illegal pitch.